abtion/guidelines/career_development/ladder.md

 -[ ] Works with red-green-refactor.
 -[ ] Actively uses pomodoros.
 #### communication
--[ ] is proficient with pair programming, can write user stories
+-[ ] Is proficient with pair programming.
+-[ ] Can write user stories.
+-[ ] Can introduce a new member to the project.
 #### respectful teammate
 -[ ] actively participates in feedback for team members
 #### hard skills